Was this page helpful?

 The Contentful MCP servers expose the following tool categories.
 The remote server filters these per environment based on MCP app configuration; the local server exposes all tools allowed by your token.

-Resource / Domain Example tools Description
+Resource / Domain Tools Description

 Context & Setup get_initial_context Initialize connection and return usage instructions.